TeamAikon/oreid/examples/_ethereum/react/README.md

 To run sample code:

 - You'll need your App ID and API Key - you get them when you register your app with ORE ID
-- Populate .env file in root of project directory with your appId and apiKey (it will start with keys for a demo app)
+- Populate .env file in root of project directory with your appId and apiKey - you can copy from .env.example to start with a demo app

     ```
     cd examples/react